When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Ketoconazole: An antifungal agent.

-• Selenium sulfide: Slows the aging of cells that prolongs shedding.
+• Selenium sulfide: Slows down cell death and shedding.

-• Apple cider vinegar: Holds anti-inflammatory properties that clean the scalp of dandruff-causing fungus.
-Apply overnight and rinse in the morning.
+• Apple cider vinegar: Apply overnight to clean the scalp of fungus.

 5. Oily Hair